 There are also websites like FindAGroomer.com, which is an online directory of groomers.

 They have a long list of pet grooming salons located all over the world, so you'll be able to search for your area and find groomers near you.

 Your local newspaper is also a good place to look for groomers in your area.

 Your city hall may have brochures, newsletters, and other information (either in the building or online) about local businesses and independent groomers near you.

-Most vet clinics will be able to give you recommendations on groomers as well, so ask your vet if they have any suggestions.
+Most vet clinics can also give you recommendations on groomers as well, so ask your vet if they have any suggestions.